 - 1:1 sugar water for feeder

 - Mini marshmallow (one per queen cage) – if your queen cages don’t have a candy cork

 - Small piece of clean cardboard (minimum 6″ x 6″ should be plenty)

 - Hive tool

 - Lit smoker (optional)

 Pick up Your Package Bees

 You’ll want to pick up your bees as soon as possible from your local dealer or from the post office.
 To control temperature and ward off any stray bees flying around your vehicle, a big sheet comes in handy.
-Keeping them in a trunk is acceptable as well, as long as it isn’t an extraordinarily hot day.
+Keeping them in a trunk is acceptable as well, as long as it isn’t an exceptionally hot day.
 If you are unable to install them promptly, keep them in a temperate location (not too cold or hot), like a dark, draft-free basement, garage or outbuilding.
-If they have run out of feed — generally a tin can inserted into the package — you can mist the outside of the package screen twice as day until install with a 1:1 sugar syrup in a clean spray bottle.
+If they have run out of feed — generally a tin can inserted into the package — you can mist the outside of the package screen twice a day with a 1:1 sugar syrup in a clean spray bottle.

 OK, Let’s Install!